carloslodelar/cardano-course/setting-up-a-local-cluster/redelegate-genesis-keys.md

 coverY: 0
 ---

-# Redelegate genesis keys
+# Redelegating genesis keys

-In a real-life scenario a holder of a genesis key may wish to delegate to a new key. &#x20;
+In a real-life scenario, a holder of a genesis key may wish to delegate to a new key.

 Generate a new (Shelley era) delegation key pair: